 If you have concerns about an adult working with a child under the age of 18 that you would like to report, see the LADO Guidance and consultation documents:

-If you have concerns about the safety of a child you can report your concerns here.
+If you have concerns about the safety of a child please report your concerns.